oslabs-beta/periqles/README.md

         - `option`: object _(optional)_ — Specifies an option for this dropdown or group of radio buttons.
           - `label`: string or element _(required)_ — The label you wish to appear for this option.
           - `value`: string or number _(required)_ — The value to be submitted to the API.
-    - `render`: function({formState, setFormState, handleChange}) _(optional)_ If you wish to completely circumvent periqles' logic for rendering input fields, you may provide your own rendering function or functional component here.
+    - `render`: function({formState, setFormState, handleChange}) _(optional)_ — If you wish to completely circumvent periqles' logic for rendering input fields, you may provide your own rendering function or functional component here.
+The component you specify will completely replace the field `<PeriqlesForm />` would have otherwise rendered.
 Parameters:
       - `formState`: object _(optional)_ — The name and current value of each input field as key-value pairs.
       - `setFormState`: function(newFormState) _(optional)_ — A React setState [hook](https://reactjs.org/docs/hooks-reference.html#usestate).
       - `handleChange`: function(event) _(optional)_ — Destructures the input field's name and value off event.target to pass them as arguments to setFormState.